primiano/perfetto-docs/docs/README.md

 **Processing of traces**
-[A C++ library for efficient processing and extraction of trace-based metrics.](trace-processor).
+[A C++ library for efficient processing and extraction of trace-based metrics.](analysis/trace-processor.md).
 The library accepts both protobuf and json-based traces as input and exposes an SQL query interface to the data.
 The library is built to be linked by other programs but can also be used standalone as a command line tool.